mongi3/icanhelp/README.txt

 =============
 In order for the confirmation (at signup) and reminder email scripts to work you'll need to follow the instructions in config.py to provide your own stmp info.
-For this site I created a gmail account icanhelp.valencia@gmail.com.
+For this site I created a gmail account and provided those credentials.

 The site uses sqlite database to store information.
 Before using you'll need to create the database file.
 I've got a function to do this which you can